Japan April retail sales rebound, ease pressure on BOJ

 Japan's economy expanded at the fastest pace in a year in January-March, emerging from last year's recession caused by the bigger-than-expected hit on consumption from the tax hike.

-The BOJ revised up its assessment of the economy last week on signs of a pick-up in private consumption, signaling that it has no plan to expand stimulus any time soon.
+The BOJ revised up its assessment of the economy last week on signs of a pick-up in private consumption, signalling that it has no plan to expand stimulus any time soon.

 (Editing by Chang-Ran Kim and Eric Meijer)